Tsardines/job-board/notes.md

   - Favorite jobs
   - Travel to original source of job listing

 ### POST MVP
+- Ability to sort results in ascending/descending order
 - Fine-tuning the CSS
 - Ability to post jobs
 - Register with Google account